 REAL Tudor houses had this style as the beams were more STRUCTURAL to the very fabric of the building itself, and as they were often roughly hewn from whole tree trunks, a uniform finish is rare and often only on the houses of the rich and wealthy of the time who could afford additional carpenters.

-As you can see, this house had seen better days….
+As you can see, this house in Harrogate had seen better days….

 A bit of info about what we did to fix up this property

-So as you can see form the images, we had to mask up each part of the woodwork, deal with the rendered areas, and then remove the masking afterwards and re-paint the black beams.
+So as you can see from the images, we had to mask up each part of the woodwork, deal with the rendered wall areas, and then remove the masking afterwards and re-paint the black beams.

 This is another view of us wrapping up the building, this time, from the road.

-We then spray applied NPA fine grade textured wall coating to the exterior walls of the house.
+We then spray applied NPA fine grade textured masonry coating to the exterior walls of the house.

 This house now has an insurance backed, 20 year warranty against cracking, fading, peeling or chipping, and will not need any further painting or repair for at least 20 years!